-Shortlisted candidates should be asked to complete a self-declaration form in relation to their criminal record or information that would make them unsuitable to work with children.
+Shortlisted candidates will be asked to complete a self-declaration form in relation to their criminal record or information that would make them unsuitable to work with children.
 Self-declaration is subject to Ministry of Justice guidance on the disclosure of criminal records.
 Applicants will be asked to sign a declaration confirming that the information they have provided is true.
-Where there is an electronic signature, the shortlisted candidate should physically sign a hard copy of the application at the point of interview.
+Where there is an electronic signature, the shortlisted candidate should physically sign a hard copy of the application at the point of interview, normally requested by the Business Operations Manager.